 Yes, you will need to apply for a student visa, which will reflect your affiliation with HSE and allow you to live in Russia full-time for the length of your study.
 (Individuals holding diplomatic, ordinary work, and highly qualified specialist (HQS) visas can study at HSE without a student visa.)

 Moscow is a large city with the same safety concerns as most large cities of the world.
 Learn more about what to expect while living in Moscow as an international student.
 There are cases of petty crime targeting tourists, so we recommend students be aware of their surroundings and pay close attention to belongings.
 For more information on safety, we recommend you review any advisories provided by your country’s embassy in Russia.
 Read more here.
 You may want to check also benefits of studying in Russia.

 Yes, you need to purchase a voluntary health insurance policy (VHI) valid in Russia before your arrival.
 The voluntary health insurance policy should include medical examination, which is to be done after the arrival to Russia.
 After the medical examination, a student will be provided with the certificate that should be handed to the university.

 You must have a valid VHI policy during the entire period of study.
 Please see more details about VHI policies available to international students.

 You can check the status of your documents in your online account.
 You may also email us at firstname.lastname@example.org to check if your documents have been processed or not.

-In most cases, international applicants have to file an application in order for their documents to be officially recognized.
+In most cases, international applicants have to fill in an application in order for their documents to be officially recognized.
 The process doesn’t take long.
-If you have any other questions regarding your documents’ processing, don’t hesitate to email us at firstname.lastname@example.org.
+If you have any other questions regarding your documents’ processing, don’t hesitate to email us at email@example.com.

-No. But our website and the online application are optimized for mobile devices.
+No. However, our website and the online application are optimized for mobile devices.
 Moreover, you can contact us via WhatsApp at: +7 (916) 311 8521.